willbrasic/Website_New/content/publication/Tacit_Collusion_with_Asymmetric_Policy_Gradient_Based_Pricing_Algorithms/index.md

 tags:
   - Industrial Organization
-  - Reinforcement Learning
+  - Antitrust and Competition Policy
-  - Game Theory
+  - Applied Machine Learning

 # Display this page in the Featured widget?
 featured: true